 4,001 to 6,000 $7.00

-(a) Company will pay to the County an escalating host fee (“Host Fee”) per ton for each ton of waste disposed of in the Landfill.
-The Host Fee shall be calculated at a rate which is based on the average tonnage of Waste (other than County Waste) accepted per day at the Landfill each month throughout the Term.
-Company shall calculate the Host Fee on a monthly basis and payment shall be made by first determining the average tonnage of Waste (other than County Waste) delivered per day to the Landfill during the applicable month, and then multiplying the appliable Host Fee rate by the aggregate tonnage of Waste (other than County Waste) delivered to the Landfill that month.
-Company shall pay the Host Fee to the County as specified in Section
+(a) Company will pay to the County a host fee (“Host Fee”) per ton for each ton of waste disposed of in the Landfill.
+The Host Fee shall be calculated at a rate which is based on the tonnage of Waste (other than County Waste) accepted per month at the Landfill each month throughout the Term.
+Company shall calculate the Host Fee on a monthly basis and payment shall be made by first determining the tonnage of Waste (other than County Waste) delivered per month to the Landfill during the applicable month, and then multiplying the appliable Host Fee rate by the aggregate tonnage of Waste (other than County Waste) delivered to the Landfill that month.
+Company shall pay the Host Fee to the County as determined in exhibit B

 3 To be determined.